some-natalie/some-natalie/README.md

 # Hi there 👋

 I'm Natalie, a devops engineer experienced in developing infrastructure-as-code solutions and operations automation.
-I'm also the lead admin for GitHub Enterprise at my employer, Booz Allen Hamilton.
+I'm an Enterprise Solutions Engineer at [GitHub](https://github.com/github)!

 I work a lot with

 - GitHub Enterprise
+- Linux (mostly RHEL and Ubuntu these days)
 - Kubernetes
-- Linux (mostly RHEL and Ubuntu these days)
 - Python
 - but mostly, I work with people on all of the above!
 You can find me in our work Slack sharing all sorts of neat things you can do with all that fun stuff and probably find out how I've broken and maybe fixed something too. 😀

 I play with

 - I play some video games on a Windows 10 VM on my Fedora desktop with libvirt, KVM, and a custom Linux kernel to pass hardware to it.
 It's pretty neat and has about 5% or so performance drop (just looking at frame rates).
-You should check it out [here](https://github.com/Somersall-Natalie/fedora-acs-override).
+You should check it out [here](https://github.com/some-natalie/fedora-acs-override).
 - All sorts of handy Raspberry Pi projects, including a Kodi set up on a television for local media and a Kubernetes cluster that runs
   - [Pi-hole](https://pi-hole.net), for DNS and ad-blocking
   - Ubiquiti UniFi network application